agc93/vortex-showcase/docs/content/en/blog/releases/extended-0_0_2.md

 This release is now available [on Nexus Mods](https://www.nexusmods.com/site/mods/182?tab=files).
 {{% /pageinfo %}}

-This marks the first release of the Extended Formats package for Vortex Showcase.
-This extension (of an extension) adds a handful of extra formats to Vortex Showcase.
+This marks the first bugfix for the Extended Formats package for Vortex Showcase.

-This initial release adds three new formats to Showcase:

-- CSV
-- Discord
-- Markdown Table
+This release fixes a few bugs and improves the CSV format to better quote and escape complex content (like mod descriptions and categories) that could create invalid CSV output files.

+---

 The CSV and Discord formats were removed from the main extension in the last update so this extension re-introduces them alongside the new more compact Markdown Table format.